Telenav/cactus/README.md

      * `cactus.major.bump.families` / `<majorRevisionFamilies>` - set some families to have
        their _major_ version incremented (e.g. 2.9.1 -> 3.0.0)

-The bump-version mojo _will fail the build_ if it is told to change the version of a family, but the changes it is told to apply add up to doing nothing to the version.
+The `bump-version` Mojo _will fail the build_ if it is told to change the version of a family, but the changes it is told to apply add up to doing nothing to the version.

 ```xml